beecave-homelab/custom-patterns/create_git_pull_request/system.md

 ## STEPS

-- Execute the `git --no-pager diff main` command to retrieve the differences between the main branch and the current state.
+- Execute the `git --no-pager diff <branch_name>` command to retrieve the differences between the main branch and the current state.
 - Analyze the output to identify changes categorized as “Added,” “Modified,” or “Deleted.”
 - Translate these findings into the structured format provided, under the corresponding sections.
 - Use only the specified commit types and emojis when describing changes.
 The allowed types are: